S-CRY-ed: Films

 On April 8, 2011, Sunrise announced on the official s-CRY-ed Japanese website the series would be re-released and re-mastered in a two-movie release comprising the entire series and including new footage, titled s-CRY-ed Alteration, as part of the s-CRY-ed 10th Anniversary Project.
 During its release, TAO, the first part, took fifteenth place at the Japanese box office earning US$141,055 on nine screens for a per-screen average of US$15,673.
 In the following week the film dropped off the charts.
 The Blu-ray of the first part was released on February 24, 2012.
 It sold 6,624 units in its release week; it had sold 7,726 units by the end of the second week.

 The second part, QUAN, was released on March 10, 2011.
 Its Blu-ray volume was released on July 27 of the following year.
 The Blu-ray format of the second part sold a total of 6,543 units in Japan.
 The films also had a single CD including the new version of "Reckless Fire" alongside "SPIRITS" which was released on March 7, 2012.
 Additionally, another CD drama was released for the films on the same date as the single CD.

 Related media

 A manga of the series written by Yōsuke Kuroda and illustrated by Yasunari Toda was published in the magazine Weekly Shōnen Champion between October 4, 2001, and June 20, 2002.
 The manga was collected in a total of five tankōbon (book) volumes.
 Tokyopop licensed this series in October 2002.
 They released the manga between March 11 and November 4, 2003.

 Additionally, a light novel series was written by Kazuho Hyodo and illustrated by Hisashi Hirai and published by Dengeki Bunko.
 The series was released between May 10, 2002, and May 10, 2003.
-Additionally, Kazuma has appeared in the crossover role-playing game Heroes Fantasia.
+Additionally, Kazuma has appeared in the crossover role-playing game Heroes Phantasia.